NOTE: This article was updated in October 2000 to include the latest AIS solutions.

 As a starting point, all legitimate AIS transponders (also known as AIS transceivers) do exactly the same thing.
 All are put through the same internationally recognized test suites and are certified by various national and international testing agencies.
 All AIS transponders receive all types of AIS transmissions from other nearby AIS devices and they all – once programmed – transmit your own vessel’s information.
 When we say “legitimate AIS transponders” we mean devices that have a Grant of Equipment Authorization by the Federal Communications Commission (FCC) and ideally are on the US Coast Guard Approved Equipment List in the USA or the equivalent agencies in other countries.
 Be aware that there are non-certified AIS devices sold on Amazon, eBay and other online markets that cannot be legally used in North America.
 All of the products we sell on the Milltech Marine website are FCC authorized and US Coast Guard approved.

-All of our AIS transponders support NMEA 0183 and NMEA 2000 (with the exception of the Vesper Marine WatchMate 850) for interfacing with chartplotters and USB for interfacing with navigation programs on a Windows or Mac computer.
+All of our AIS transponders support NMEA 0183 and NMEA 2000 for interfacing with chartplotters and USB and/or Wi-Fi for interfacing with navigation programs on a Windows or Mac computer.
 It is also important to note that AIS information output by all transponders conforms to NMEA 0183 and NMEA 2000 standards so any AIS transponder can be used with any modern chartplotter.
 In other words, if you have an all Garmin network on your boat, for example, you can go with the Garmin AIS 800 Class B Transponder if you want to maintain a single brand or you can go with any other AIS transponder from any other brand.
-Either way, the AIS data output by the transponder you chose is the same.
+Either way, the AIS data output by the transponder you choose is the same.
 Another point worth noting is all AIS transponders have some method for putting the device into “silent mode” which means it turns off the transmission of AIS data but the device continues to function as an AIS receiver.
 This is usually done via a physical toggle switch and / or via a software setting.
 Finally, all AIS transponders must also have their own GPS system embedded within the unit and as a result, all units also need a GPS antenna which is typically supplied in some form with the transponder.
 Some units include an embedded GPS antenna in the case as well as an antenna port for connection to an optional external antenna.
 Some include a marine-grade mushroom-style external GPS antenna and some include a portable GPS antenna.
 All AIS transponders have the ability to output GPS NMEA data in addition to AIS data.

 Four key questions for choosing the right AIS for you